johnjullies/mytumblrtheme/README.md

 # mytumblrtheme
-Repo for my tumblr theme
+Repo for the codes in my Tumblr custom theme.